 The 23andMe reports are only accessible from within your account; you must log in to your account to print your reports.
 To print an individual report, click on the Print button in the upper-right corner of the report.

-To print a summary of your reports, select All Reports from the Reports dropdown menu, then click on the Report Summary button in the upper-right corner.
+To print a summary of your reports, select All Reports from the Health or Ancestry from the dropdown menus, then click on the Report Summary button in the upper-right corner.

 - Additional Information About Genetic Health Risk Reports

-- Information About Navigating and Understanding Genetic Health Risk Reports
+- Information About Navigating and Understanding Health Predisposition Reports

 - Genetic Health Risk (tutorial)